spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatial-type.md

 **Note:** For your Actor to replicate across SpatialOS it needs to have the `SpatialType` tag.

 ## Classes with automatic SpatialType tagging
-You don’t need to manually tag all classes as a `SpatialType` because the GDK automatically detects and tags classes that are likely to be replicated.
+You don’t need to **manually** tag all classes as a `SpatialType` because the GDK automatically detects and tags classes that are likely to be replicated.
 The auto-detection and tagging is a setting in the GDK toolbar, checked by default.
 This setting ensures the GDK inspects all loaded classes and tags them with `SpatialType` if they have any properties tagged with `Replicated` or `Handover`.

 ### How to disable automatic tagging
 Although automatic tagging is enabled by default, you can disable it.
+As the GDK is in alpha, there is a small chance that the schema won’t function correctly for a specific class.
+Being able to disable automatic tagging and manually specifying all your `SpatialType` classes allows you to work around this.
 <br/>To do this:

 1. From the Unreal Editor menu, go to: **Edit** > **Project Settings** > **SpatialOS Unreal GDK** and click on  **Toolbar** to bring up the **SpatialOS Unreal GDK - Toolbar** configuration dialog box.
 1. In the dialogue box, under **Schema Generation**, uncheck the box against **Generate schema for all supported classes**.

-**Note:** As the GDK is in alpha, there is a small chance that the schema won’t function correctly for a specific class.
-Being able to disable automatic tagging and manually specifying all your `SpatialType` classes allows you to work around this.

 ## Classes which need manual SpatialType tagging
 You need to manually tag as `SpatialType` any classes which are [Singleton Actors]({{urlRoot}}/content/singleton-actors).
 These Singleton Actor classes also need `SpatialType` descriptors.